 Second premolars | 10-12 years old |

-Average Age for First Lost Tooth: Is my Child Early or Late?
+Average Age for First Lost Tooth: Is My Child Early or Late?

 It’s important to note that there isn’t necessarily a “problem” with early or late tooth loss unless it becomes painful or irritating to the child.

 In some cases, baby teeth will stick around longer than they should as permanent teeth erupt.

-This can throw off the directional growth of the permanent tooth causing long-term dental issues that require braces.
+This can throw off the directional growth of the permanent tooth, causing long-term dental issues that require braces.

-Some children may start losing their baby teeth as early as age 4 or 5, while others may lose them a bit later.
 Early loss of baby teeth can occur due to factors such as trauma, dental diseases, or genetics.
 When a baby tooth is lost prematurely, it’s usually not a problem unless it becomes difficult for the child to eat because they’ve lost more teeth than they’re growing.

 Preparing Yourself (and Your Child) For Their First Loose Tooth

-When do kids lose their teeth is important, but what do you do when you know a trip from the tooth fairy is inevitable?
+What do you do when you know a trip from the tooth fairy is inevitable?

 While we don’t recommend the old doorknob trick, there are ways to encourage your child to help remove their baby tooth in a safe and effective way.